Package Exports

 API

-The following can be imported from final-form
+The following can be imported from final-form.

 createForm: (config: Config) => FormApi

 Creates a form instance.
-It takes a Config
+It takes a Config and returns a

 fieldSubscriptionItems: string[]